 With the ownership of a pool finish comes the responsibility of maintaining proper water chemistry.
 This is essential in preserving the aesthetic beauty as well as attaining the expected longevity of pool surfaces.

 Regular chemical testing of the pool water should take place at a minimum of once per week.
 This type of water testing can be done at a local pool supply store or by your pool service professional.
 Based on resulting test reports, proper maintenance should be completed to keep your pool in balance.
 We recommend that you keep printed reports of the pool water analysis from the pool supply store in case you need to submit a warranty request.

-The finish consists of pebbles and cement and will vary in color, shade, consistency and exposure.
+All aggregate finishes consist of pebbles and cement, and they naturally will vary in color, shade, consistency and exposure.
 The appearance of both aggregate finishes and water color also will change throughout the day as the sunlight reflects from different angles and with the presence of shade.

 Important DOs & DON’Ts: